 A microfilm copy (mfm G657) is held of the fuller autobiography entitled ‘The Life and Adventures of the Painter of Peace’, the original of which is in the Mitchell Library in Sydney.
 The Library also holds photocopies of some papers of George Mackaness (MS 5152) comprising notes by Strutt and letters from Margaret Strutt Davies, which are also in the Mitchell Library (ML DOC 2008).

-The paintings, drawings and prints of Strutt are held in the Pictures Collection at various locations.
-They have been catalogued individually and the majority of them have been digitised.
+The paintings, drawings and prints of Strutt are held in the Pictures Collection.
+They have been catalogued individually and the majority have been digitised.
 The two typescripts by Strutt are held in the Manuscripts Collection at MS 4367 and MS 5985.

 Cannon, Judy, The Artist who Painted Words, National Library of Australia News, vol. 14 (11), August 2004, pp. 3–6.

 Curnow, Heather, The Life and Art of William Strutt 1825–1915, Alister Taylor, Martinborough,1980.